Magnesium for Menopause

 Getting a good night’s sleep can be a struggle for many of us.
 While we’ve heard about the usual tips like light blocking blinds and reducing screen time before bed, incorporating magnesium glycinate into your routine can also help alleviate menopausal symptoms such as sleep disturbances.
 This supplement promotes muscle relaxation and reduces anxiety, leading to better sleep quality.

-Oral magnesium oxide is known for its ability to support bone health by aiding in the absorption of calcium and promoting bone density.
+Oral magnesium oxide is known for its ability to support bone health by aiding in calcium absorption, a process in which magnesium plays a critical role.
+Oral magnesium supplementation with magnesium oxide can enhance calcium absorption, and this process is further supported by adequate vitamin D, which is essential for optimal bone density and the prevention of osteoporosis, especially in postmenopausal women.
 Additionally, it may help alleviate symptoms of indigestion and heartburn by neutralising stomach acid.

 Commonly used as a topical treatment, magnesium chloride is known for its high bioavailability, meaning it's easily absorbed by the body.
 Most often used to relieve muscle tension, soreness, and cramps, it also works well to ease the discomfort of PMS cramping in perimenopause.